A Complete Guide for Selling on Walmart Marketplace in 2022

 - A track record of marketplace or eCommerce success.

-Giving as much information about your company as possible upfront can save you time afterwards.
+Giving as much information about your company as possible upfront can save you time afterward.
 If you need to contact Walmart Marketplace to complete any gaps in your application, you should do it as soon as possible to minimize any delays in the evaluation process.

 2. Signing up